nickcordella/CarND-Vehicle-Detection/writeup.md

 The sliding window search is built into my `find_cars` method, which also handles efficient HOG sampling through subsampling of different sized windows based on a `scale` parameter.

 I implemented a very simplistic 4-part tiered scaling of the windows, in `tiered_window_search`.
 Essentially I examine the image at through 4 differenet sized windows, where only the largest windows are applied all the way to the bottom of the image and the smallest windows are only used near the horizon points.
+This is because vehicles only appear at small scale near the horizon, while they can be rather large in the foreground.
 At the smallest scale, I also limit the horizontal (x) search range to eliminate noise from the scenery on the sides of the road.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?